Anxiety has become one of the most common challenges of modern life. However, did you know that your diet can be a powerful tool in combating anxiety?

 1. Banana Oat Smoothie

-Ingredients: 1 banana, 1 tbsp oats, 1 cup plant milk, 1 tsp chia
+- Ingredients: 1 banana, 1 tbsp oats, 1 cup plant milk, 1 tsp chia

 2. Quick Grilled Salmon

-Ingredients: 1 fillet salmon, olive oil, lemon, salt, pepper
+- Ingredients: 1 fillet salmon, olive oil, lemon, salt, pepper

 3. Kale Omelet

-Ingredients: 2 eggs, ½ cup chopped kale, 1 slice white cheese
+- Ingredients: 2 eggs, ½ cup chopped kale, 1 slice white cheese

 4. Chamomile Tea with Ginger & Lemon

-Final Message: Nutrition as a Long-Term Ally
+Final Thoughts: Nutrition as a Long-Term Ally

 - Regular physical activity